AdKats/AdKats/README.md

 </p>
 <h2>Database Tables and Views</h2>
 <p>
-	Run the following on your MySQL database to set it up for plugin use.
+	Run the following on your MySQL database to set it up for plugin use.<br/><br/>

 	DROP TABLE IF EXISTS `adkat_records`;<br/>
 	DROP TABLE IF EXISTS `adkat_actionlist`;<br/>